influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/query.md

       }
       ```

-4. To build and execute the program and query your {{% cloud-name %}} cluster,
+4. To execute the program and query your {{% cloud-name %}} cluster,
     enter the following commands in your terminal:

     ```sh